myedibleenso/apil-web/README.md

 After activating the vm, make sure you have all of the necessary dependencies installed.
 Simply type:
 `pip install -r requirements.txt`

-### 2b) Initialize a local database

-If it's your first time running the app, you'll want to initialize a database.
-From the project directory run the following two commands:

-`python db_create.py`
-`python db_migrate.py`

 ### 3) Run the web app locally

   1. From the project directory, type: